 1. Traditional Wooden or Metal Dog Fence

-Usually, metal or quality wood made traditional fences are strong, durable, and of course, stylish.
+Usually, metal or quality wood-made traditional fences are strong, durable, and of course, stylish.
 They will add a super aesthetic outlook to your yard.
-You will get your dog protective within the area unless it climbs up or jumps over the fence.
+You will get your dog protected within the area unless it climbs up or jumps over the fence.

 2. Electric Wireless Dog Fence

 Technology has kept its footprint in all respects, and the pet industry is no longer an exception.
 The use of wireless containment systems is a perfect example of that, where the is contained within a particular area using protection not visible to dogs or other animals, not even to humans.

 You can set the area within which you can compel your dog to stay.
 However, the dog will require some training and time to get accustomed to an electric fence.
 An invisible pet containment system includes a transmitter, wire, collar, boundary flags, and a few other attachments.

 You have to lay or bury the wire around your desired perimeter.
 The transmitter is the core unit, kept inside the house, garage, or any other safe place, that controls the overall system.
 It produces signals and sends those to the collar worn by a dog.

 When your dog comes close to the boundary (pre-set by you as per the instruction manual), the collar warns with beeps.
 If the dog disobeys that and continues to come closer to the boundary, the collar prevents it by offering some correctional microwave shocks.
 You can set the level and volume of such shocks.
 The dog gets back inside, receiving the corrections.